 There are a number of ways in which you are able to find tenders that are suitable for your business to bid for.
-There are subscription services such as Tenders Direct, B2B Quote, and PublicTenders.Net in addition to free to access tender and contracts databases such as TED (Tenders European Daily) http://ted.europa.eu and Contracts Finder https://www.contractsfinder.service.gov.uk/Search
+There are chargeable subscription services such as Tenders Direct, B2B Quote, and PublicTenders.Net in addition to free to access tender and contracts databases such as TED (Tenders European Daily) https://ted.europa.eu and Contracts Finder https://www.contractsfinder.service.gov.uk/Search

 Many of these tender sites and procurement portals will email alerts to you regarding forthcoming opportunities.
 We have compiled a directory of all the free-t0-register sites that we are aware of here in our eSourcing Directory

 Once you have selected a tender opportunity that you wish to pursue, in the case of on-line tenders you will need to register with the relevant portal to express an interest to access the documentation.
 When registering with such portals, you are usually asked to select category codes against your areas of business.
 These category codes are then used to alert you of any future opportunities listed on the portal that match your area of business.
 Assuming you are correctly registered, alerts of new tenders and opportunities are emailed to you automatically from the portal(s) – meaning that you do not have to re-visit the sites to check on new opportunities.

 If the product or service that you supply is restricted to a particular region, county or geographic area you can use portal registrations as a way of being automatically alerted to contracts in those specific areas.
 When setting up your alerts, on some portals you are able to select regions or counties that are of interest to your business.